ENCCS/julia-for-hpda/content/dataformats-dataframes.rst

 sorting, grouping, joining, and aggregating data.

 The `DataFrames.jl <https://dataframes.juliadata.org/stable/>`_
-package is Julia's version of the ``pandas`` library in Python and the ``data.frame()`` function in R.
+package offers similar functionality as the ``pandas`` library in Python and the ``data.frame()`` function in R.
-DataFrames.jl also provides a rich set of functions for data cleaning, transformation, and visualization, making it a popular choice for data science and machine learning tasks in Julia.
-Just like in Python and R, the DataFrames.jl package provides functionality for data manipulation and analysis.
+``DataFrames.jl`` also provides a rich set of functions for data cleaning, transformation, and visualization, making it a popular choice for data science and machine learning tasks in Julia.
+Just like in Python and R, the ``DataFrames.jl`` package provides functionality for data manipulation and analysis.

 Download a dataset